 - ½ cup frozen small blueberries wild

-- ⅛ cup vanilla vegan protein powder
+- ⅛ cup vanilla protein powder

 - 2 tablespoons coconut milk